-It’s unclear to me whether last week’s post, My three epic money fails, scored well with readers because of its written or photographic content.
+It’s unclear to me whether my post, My three epic money fails, scored well with readers because of its written or photographic content.
 (A link from Rob Carrick at The Globe and Mail didn’t hurt, obviously.)
 I will admit that the decision to include a semi-embarrassing shot of me falling off a tricycle was a blatant attempt to grab eyeballs.
 Cynical?
 Sure.
 But in my defence, I did post a shot of me falling off a tricycle.

 I raise this because I want to offer a postscript.
 Reflecting on this year’s Black Friday/Cyber Monday exhibition of prudent financial planning, I’ve been thinking about how difficult it is to balance the need to live frugally with our desire for shiny new objects.